wghost/PatcherGUI/PatcherGUIReadme.txt

 Multiple subsequent installations of the same mod will create multiple subsequent uninstall files: "name_of_the_original_mod_file.uninstall1.txt", "name_of_the_original_mod_file.uninstall2.txt", and so on.
 The very first uninstall file ("name_of_the_original_mod_file.uninstall.txt") contains vanilla code, and the others - previous modded code.
-So, to completely uninstall a mod: use the very first uninstall file; and to undo only the last changes to that mod, use the most recent uninstall file.
+So, to completely uninstall a mod use the very first uninstall file and to undo only the last changes to that mod use the most recent uninstall file.

 Using a log: